 As a Load-Serving Entity (LSE) in California, CPA is required to demonstrate both annually and monthly that it has secured sufficient energy capacity to provide for its share of California's energy load; this capacity is referred to as Resource Adequacy (RA).
-Because CPA serves customers in SCE's service territory, CPA has local RA requirements specific to the Los Angeles Basin and Big Creek/Ventura local areas, as well as general RA requirements for Southern California ("South of Path 26 System"), a portion of which must be Flexible RA.
-Flexible RA requirements ensure resources are available on the grid to provide ancillary services such as ramping and regulation.
+CPA has RA requirements, a portion of which must be Flexible RA Flexible RA requirements ensure resources are available on the grid to provide ancillary services such as ramping and regulation.

 RA is typically transacted via contracts that vary in length, and it is currently bought and sold via a bilateral market, which not only provides cost-effective contracting opportunities but also proves at times to be fragmented and volatile.
-It is the goal of CPA to meet all RA requirements, including local, flex, and system products.
+It is the goal of CPA to meet all RA requirements, including flex, and system products.

 CPA will observe the following schedule when hedging its RA requirements.
-The hedge schedule shall be measured for the system RA product by month that CPA is required to procure within 5 days prior to December 1 of each year for the Prompt Calendar year and the nine subsequent calendar years.
+The hedge schedule shall be measured for the system RA product for the RA Net Peak Hour that CPA is required to procure within 5 days prior to December 1 of each year for the Prompt Calendar year and the nine subsequent calendar years where the RA Net Peak Hour represents the hour of the calendar year in which the CPA's hourly RA under contract minus its RA requirement is the smallest measured in MW.

-Time Period Minimum Hedge % (applicable to all months) Maximum Hedge % (applicable to peak month only) 2
+Time Period Minimum Hedge % (applicable to all hours) Maximum Hedge % (applicable to RA Net Peak Hour only) 2

-Prompt Calendar Year 90 100
+Prompt Calendar Year 90 105

 PY + 1 50 95

 PY + 2 35 90

-PY + 3 35 80
+PY + 3 35 90

+PY + 4 35 90

-PY + 4 - 9 35 80
+PY + 5 - 9 35 80